seasonedcc/composable-functions/API.md

 # Input Resolvers
 We export some functions to help you extract values out of your requests before sending them as user input.

-These functions are better suited for composables with runtime validation, such as those built with `withSchema` (or `applySchema`) since they deal with external data and `withSchema` will ensure type-safety in runtime.
+These functions are better suited for composables with runtime validation, such as those built with `applySchema` since they deal with external data and `applySchema` will ensure type-safety in runtime.

 For more details on how to structure your data, refer to this [test file](./src/tests/input-resolvers.test.ts).